tighten/lambo/readme.md

 ./lambo
 ```

-This readme still references the current Lambo version, so please note the following major changes:
+The below readme is still being cleaned up from references to the current Lambo version, so please note the following major changes:

 - You'll need PHP 7.2+ to run Lambo.
 - You'll want to run `lambo new myApplication` instead of `lambo myApplication`.